Associate Professor of Management Information Systems / Statistics

 - (920) 465-2660

-Dr. Gaurav Bansal is an assistant professor of management information systems (MIS) for the Austin E. Cofrin School of Business at UW-Green Bay.
+Dr. Gaurav Bansal is an associate professor of management information systems (MIS) for the Austin E. Cofrin School of Business at UW-Green Bay.
 He received his Ph.D. in Management Information Systems from University of Wisconsin - Milwaukee in 2008 and his M.B.A. from Kent State University, Ohio in 2002.
 He completed his Bachelors in Mechanical Engineering from University of Gorakhpur, India in 1996.